gpillon/k4all/README.md

    - Select the `k4all` ISO, choose your USB device, and click `Start`.

 ## Installation
-First version you want to install is the boostrap image: i'ts a single node, with schedulable master.
+**First version you want to install is the boostrap image**: i'ts a single node, with schedulable master.
 Later, you can add other control nodes or worker nodes.

 ### Using the ISO